numediart/xVAEnet/README.md

 layer perceptron is randomly initialized.
-In the philosophy of curriculum learning, the classifier is trained on each severity feature sequentially, starting with the low vs. high severity classification on the hypoxic burden, then on the arousal index and finally on the event duration.
+In the philosophy of curriculum learning, the classifier is trained on each severity feature sequentially, starting with the low vs. high severity classification on the hypoxic burden, then on the arousal event and finally on the event duration.
 All the training processes for the classification task have been performed on the trainset on 100 epochs with a batch size of 16 and a ranger optimizer,